 If you’re familiar with email specifically, sending and receiving email messages that are not stored on your computer, you’re already partially operating in the cloud.
 Of course, cloud computing is much more than that, but most people are not familiar enough or comfortable enough to consider moving their entire operation to the cloud.
+If you send a lot of emails at work though then it might be a good idea to check out this email hosting company to help you keep your business safe.

 The definition of cloud computing is: